SF State students and faculty say they will stay on Twitter, no matter who owns it

 “I think there’s already a bad culture on Twitter,” Nwosu said.
 “But with him there and leading it and just the drama he brings to it, it’s just not going to be worth it.”

 Some students voiced their opinions on Reddit.
-One post, which gained the most popularity among users, said they could care less who owned Twitter because they are only there for the memes.
+One post, which gained popularity among users, said they could care less who owned Twitter because they are only there for the memes.

 “There definitely a side where politics should matter, and there’s going to be a side where it just doesn’t,” Zimwanguyiza-Lubega said.
 “Honestly, I like Twitter for it being a place where people can speak their minds under rules and restrictions.”